jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

-Github Onramp course by jadi: Summary of the notes and commands
+Github Onramp course by Jadi: Summary of the notes and commands

 # Table of Contents
   - [Initializing a Git Project](#Initializing-a-Git-Project)